 Researcher at Michigan State University

-Emily LaRosa is a researcher at Michigan State University, working on contextual transparency and governance for dynamic AI.
+Emily LaRosa is a researcher at Michigan State University, focusing on contextual transparency in AI.

 Gleb Papyshev